Search String

 In my estimation the best Atari 8-bit game is First Star's Boulder Dash of 1984, which also came out first on the Atari 8-bits.
 To this day, this is THE greatest version of Boulder Dash; it is better than ALL subsequent ports and versions.
 This is GREATNESS IN GAMEPLAY, right here.
 And Boulder Dash is also a technical marvel.

-If you played Protector in 2024 for the first time, you'd find it hard to believe that it came out in 1981 on 1979 hardware.
+If you played Protector for the first time in 2025, you'd find it hard to believe that it came out in 1981 on 1979 hardware.
+Protector is an ancient yet ageless game.

 Pitstop 1983 (early sprite-scaling racing game that impressed):